Jiffy Lube: History

 The first Jiffy Lube store was established on 36th Street in Ogden, Utah, by Edwin H. Washburn as early as 1971.
 Over the following years, Washburn franchised a number of Jiffy Lube stores within Utah.
 In 1979, W. James Hindman, a football coach at Western Maryland College, bought out Washburn's seven franchises and established Jiffy Lube International, relocating the headquarters to Baltimore, Maryland.
 It is this year which Jiffy Lube generally states as its founding date with Hindman as its founder.

 Jiffy Lube went public in 1987, and had opened over 1,019 franchises and company stores by 1989.
 In 1991, it became a subsidiary of Pennzoil.

 Following the merger of Pennzoil and Quaker State in 1998, the 581 Q Lube stores were merged into the Jiffy Lube brand, then possessing 1,541 stores, with overlapping operations being closed down.
 Pennzoil-Quaker State was ultimately purchased by Shell Oil Company in 2002.

+Jiffy Lube's North American footprint peaked at more than 2,200 service centers in 2007, when the chain served approximately 27.5 million customers annually and ranked first in National Oil & Lube News industry survey.
+By 2020, the franchised network had contracted to 1,828 service centers that had been open for a full 12 months, according to the company's 2021 franchise disclosure document.
+As of March 2026, there were 2,076 Jiffy Lube locations in the United States.

+In March 2026, Shell announced that it would sell Jiffy Lube to Monomoy Capital Partners for $1.3 billion.